 This setting is used to set the full scale velocity of the wheel speed signal derived from the encoder.
 There are three optional full scale velocities.
 The full scale velocities are 1,000, 2,000, and 3,000 rpm full scale.
 The default setting is 2,000 rpm full.
-The user may also select to replace the velocity and position signals with Sine and Cosine signals (applies to both Analog & CAN outputs).
+The user may also select to replace the position and velocity signals (on the CAN outputs only) with Sine and Cosine signals.
+If this option is checked, the full scale velocity on the analog channels will be 3,000 rpm.